Choose Language

 The Reserve Bank of India (RBI) has set out clear expectations for software supply chain management among banks, NBFCs, and other financial entities.
 These guidelines focus on reducing systemic risk and ensuring continuity of critical financial services, even in the face of cyber threats.
 At the heart of these efforts is the adoption of SBOMs.

-Financial institutions must maintain detailed inventories of all software components.
-They are expected to continuously monitor vulnerabilities—especially those linked to third-party code.
 Patch management processes must be swift and traceable.
 Institutions also need to conduct routine risk assessments to identify potential threats across the software lifecycle.

 CERT-In Requirements on Software Bill Of Materials

-By requiring machine‐readable metadata that includes component names, versions, cryptographic hashes, and supplier details, CERTIn pushes for proactive tracking of vulnerabilities throughout the software lifecycle.
-Organizations are expected to store SBOMs in secure, versioncontrolled repositories and update them regularly, especially when new patches or updates are released.
+By requiring machine‐readable metadata that includes component names, versions, cryptographic hashes, and supplier details, CERT-In pushes for proactive tracking of vulnerabilities throughout the software lifecycle.

-Crucially, CERTIn calls for SBOM integration into development pipelines, so that they are automatically generated during CI/CD workflows.
-This ensures that every release—even minor or iterative ones—remains fully traceable.
+Crucially, CERT-In calls for SBOM integration into development pipelines, so that they are automatically generated during CI/CD workflows.
+This ensures that every release-even minor or iterative ones-remains fully traceable.
 Audits and incident investigations become simpler and faster because all component history is recorded and accessible.

-Managing Software Bill Of Material: Best Practices
+Managing SBOM: Best Practices

-Find some of the best practices that need to be followed for successfully managing SBOM.
+Based on the experience of handling many SBOM projects, many companies end up making mistakes while implementing SBOM.
+Therefore, we have derived some of the best practices that need to be followed for successfully managing SBOM.

 1. Generation & Collection